harsh0701Xd/Regex/README.md

 # Regular-Expression
-This script uses regex to find the sum of the all the numbers present in the data.txt file
+This script uses regex to extract all the numbers that are present in the .txt file.
+After number extraction, the sum of all the numbers is calculated using for-loop.
+The user is required to input the location of .txt file and the name of the .txt file.